mhbadiei/Data-Mining-AUT/README.md

 2. Navigate to the specific exercise folder you want to work on (e.g., `Exercise1`, `Exercise2`, or `Exercise3`).

-3. Read the questions provided in each exercise's README.md file.
+3. Read the questions provided in each exercise's pdf file.

 4. Implement your solutions to the exercises, and add your code to the respective folders.